Descriptions of each of the topical sessions can be found below.

 Each session will include invited “scene-setting” talks followed by facilitated, open discussion on targeted science questions.
 This interactive format is intended to foster both broader and deeper collaboration and understanding amongst our community, to propel progress and enhance success by breaking down silos both within the high-energy solar physics and among solar and space physics in general.

-Suggestions for discussion topics will be solicited during registration.
+Suggestions for discussion topics are solicited during registration.
 Additional morning (EU) and afternoon (US) sessions will allow for presentations by early-career researchers, and posters from all interested attendees.

 Topic 1: Energy storage and release – e.g., reconnection, eruption initiation